webdoc-labs/webdoc/README.md

 The only required field is `source.include` which tells webdoc where the source files are. [@webdoc/cli](packages/webdoc-cli)'s README details more configuration options

 You can now run `webdoc` in your terminal and documentation will be generated.
+Be sure to serve the documentation from the folder it is generated in.
+If you need to serve from an ancestor directory, provide the documentation path relative to the root using the `--site-root` option, e.g. `webdoc --site-root docs`.

 ## Packages